dmaus2018/phorm/README.md

 This repository contains a simple, standalone Validation Service accessible by API only.

+The implementation of the validation is based on the open source validation engine [phive](https://github.com/phax/phive) and the collection of rules [phive-rules](https://github.com/phax/phive-rules).

+# Development environment

+* Requires Java 11 or newer
+* [Apache Maven](https://maven.apache.org) is used as the build tool.
+May be abstracted by a Docker image.
+* Coding language: English

 # API

 The services offers the following APIs.